symbolic tools

 $\displaystyle H_{MR} = t_{RM} {{c_{M}}^\dagger} {c_{R1}} + t_{RM} {{c_{R1}}^\dagger} {c_{M}}$

-We then convert to matrices with second_quantization.
-We keep a static part $H_{TPMM}=H_L+H_R$ and treat the dot/couplings ($H_M, H_{LM}, H_{MR}$) as driven terms, matching QuTiP’s time-dependent Hamiltonian format.
+We convert to matrices with second_quantization, keeping the static part $H_{TPMM}=H_L+H_R$ and treating dot/coupling terms ($H_M, H_{LM}, H_{MR}$) as time-dependent, per QuTiP's format.

 To realize the virtual T-junction we impose a $\pi$ phase difference by choosing opposite pairing signs, $\Delta_L=-\Delta_R=E_{gap}/2$.